tmtsoftware/esw/docs/src/main/technical/gateway-tech.md

-# ESW Gateway Design and Implementation
+# Gateway Design and Implementation

 Gateway gives access to all CSW and ESW services (available to user) and components from browser-based user interfaces.
 Gateway also enforces auth on command and sequencer APIs to protect from unauthorised access.